gSiviero/Distributed_Systems_Project/readme.md

 # Distributed Database

-This is a project for the Distributed Systems cours
+This is a project for the Distributed Systems course at Santa Clara University.

 ## Installation
 To run this Project you will need to install [NodeJs] (https://nodejs.org/en/) :